-- •The learners are introduced to 10 personal stories. - •They first pick one for themselves and learn briefly about that person, then go on to work in small groups, sharing stories.
-The stories all deal with different forms of discrimination, such as antisemitism, racism, and discrimination against Roma and LGBT+. - •Each group then looks at photos and quotes and chooses one person's story to look into more deeply.
+- The learners are introduced to ten personal stories. - They pick one for themselves and learn briefly about that person.
+The stories all deal with different forms of discrimination, such as antisemitism, racism, and discrimination against Roma and LGBT+. - Each learner gets a collection of photos and quotes, to look into the story more deeply.
 A timeline of that person's life gives an overview.
-As a group, learners prepare a presentation for the class.
+The learner prepares a presentation or writes an essay or story.